Archivo etiqueta as built

 Survey Angled Walls in Revit with a Disto and PKNail

-Por Jim Foster - Point to Point Laser Technology, Revit - August 4, 2010
+Posted by Jim Foster in Point to Point Laser Technology, Revit on August 4, 2010

 One of the tougher issues and part of any surveyors work flow is to capture non-orthogonal (i.e. angled) geometry correctly the first time.
 This increases in importance if the angles are played throughout the building and especially if they are part of the exterior.
 In order to help users capture a building’s geometry in Revit while in the field PointKnown has incorporated triangulation and a close room function as part of our PKNail Building Surveying Software.
 Having the Disto drive Revit allows quicker data capture and increased accuracy.
 And while many of us might want to be watching videos of the beach in August I still included the process here as well.